eddycolloton/INPT/README.md

 - Create framdemd5 output for video files in staging directory
 - Create QCTools reports for video files in staging directory

 Like with the first stage, you can choose to input any of your choices prior to running the script using a CSV.
+A "1" in the 2nd column of the CSV indicates the option will be run, a "0" indicates it will not.
 A template for the output.csv is here: csv_templates/output_template.csv

 You can provide the input.csv to start_output.sh as well.